Skip to main content

 Instructions

 Fetch a URL and return a JSON inventory of every asset it references — images (incl. srcset), stylesheets, scripts, fonts, icons/favicons and media — all resolved to absolute URLs and deduplicated.
+Returns an error if the URL is unreachable.
+Has no side effects.
+Free.
 Ideal for auditing or migrating a site: get the full asset manifest in one cheap call instead of loading the page into context.
-Free.
+Do NOT use to list hyperlinks — use page_links instead.

 Input Schema